“I’m fine.” ……You know what that means when someone says it to you right?

 Knowing how to ‘fight fair’ and have constructive conflict is a key part to the growth and development of any relationship.
 One way to do this is to set rules with the other party about what works and what doesn’t ahead of time, when you’re not fighting.

 Knowing what your fair-fight-boundaries are before a disagreement happens can make tough conversations much more effective – and as a bonus, it increases trust and connection.

 Forgive and Move On

-When you said you were ‘over it’ and you would let it go, you have to keep your word and do just that.
-Bringing up stuff from the past that’s supposedly been dealt with is unfair and only puts the other person on the defense.
+When you said you were ‘over it’ and you’d let it go, you have to keep your word and do just that.
+Bringing up stuff from the past that’s supposedly been dealt with is unfair and only puts the other person on the defence.